gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 title: Sourcing Content from JSON or YAML
 ---

-## Introduction

-As you work with Gatsby and discover the extent of its possibilities, you might have questions about sourcing data from a JSON or YAML file directly into a page or component.
+As you work with Gatsby, you might want to source data from a JSON or YAML file directly into a page or component.
 This guide will cover approaches for those techniques, as well as architecting a Gatsby site from a YAML file.

-## Setup

-You'll start by creating a new Gatsby site based on the official _hello world starter_.

-To play with sourcing data from a JSON or YAML file, you can start by creating a new Gatsby site based on the official [hello world starter](https://github.com/gatsbyjs/gatsby-starter-hello-world).
+To follow along with the JSON or YAML data sourcing tips outlined in this guide, you can start by creating a new Gatsby site based on the official [hello world starter](https://github.com/gatsbyjs/gatsby-starter-hello-world).

 Open up a terminal and run the following command: